jgrier/FilteringExample/README.md

 To run this example pass the host name and port of the socket server where the subscription messages can be read from.
 For example:

-> flink run -c com.dataartisans.TweetImpressionFilteringJob <jar_file> --host localhost --port 9999
+> flink run -c com.dataartisans.TweetImpressionFilteringJob FilteringExample-1.0-SNAPSHOT.jar --host localhost --port 9999

 A great way to test this is to use netcat to provide the socket server.
 For example: